gizwits-docs/gizwits-docs/source/en-us/statement.md

 - To provide marketing and promotional materials to you on our products and services (please note that you may unsubscribe anytime)

-- To personalise product design and to provide you with services tailored for you, for example, recommending and displaying information and advertisements regarding products suited to you, and to invite you to participate in surveys relating to your use of K Smart device
+- To personalise product design and to provide you with services tailored for you, for example, recommending and displaying information and advertisements regarding products suited to you, and to invite you to participate in surveys relating to your use of Gizwits device

 - To conduct investigations regarding our products and services